Getting A Tourist Permit in Bhutan: Everything You Need to Know

 Documents required for extension of tourist permit in Bhutan:

-Please note: This post is only for tourists holding an Indian, Maldivian or Bangladeshi passport while visiting Bhutan.
-Visa procedures for other nationalities is very different.
-Check with your tour agent for details.
+PLEASE NOTE: This post is only for tourists holding an Indian, Maldivian or Bangladeshi passport while visiting Bhutan.
+For tourists of other nationalities, a 250 USD per person per day rate applies in peak season and 200 USD in offseason.
+Please check with your tour agent for more details.

 For more pictures and adventures from Bhutan and elsewhere, don’t forget to follow me on Instagram!